phmatray/Ducky/docs/general/core-concepts/effects.md

 ## Best Practices for Writing Effects

 - **Keep Effects Focused**: Each effect should handle a specific side effect, such as an API call or a timer.
 This makes effects easier to manage and test.
-- **Use Custom Operators**: Leverage R3dux’s custom operators to simplify your effect logic and make it more readable.
+- **Use Custom Operators**: Leverage Ducky’s custom operators to simplify your effect logic and make it more readable.
 - **Handle Errors Gracefully**: Always handle potential errors in your effects by dispatching appropriate failure actions.
 - **Avoid Side Effects in Reducers**: Use effects, not reducers, for handling side effects.
 Reducers should remain pure and only manage state transformations.